 Scholarly Commons Citation

 Super, David A., "The Rise and Fall of the Implied Warranty of Habitability" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 868.
+868.